datopian/giftless/README.md

         -M -T --threads 2 -p 2 --manage-script-name --callable app \
         --http 0.0.0.0:8080

+If you need to, you can also build the Docker image locally as described below.

+### Installing & Running from Pypi
+You can install Giftless into your Python environment of choice (3.7+) using pip:

+    (venv) $ pip install giftless

+To run it, you most likely are going to need a WSGI server installed such as uWSGI or Gunicorn.
+Here is an example of how to run Giftless locally with uWSGI:

+    # Install uWSGI or any other WSGI server
+    $ (.venv) pip install uwsgi

+    # Run uWSGI (see uWSGI's manual for help on all arguments)
+    $ (.venv)  uwsgi -M -T --threads 2 -p 2 --manage-script-name \
+        --module giftless.wsgi_entrypoint --callable app --http 127.0.0.1:8080

 ### Installing & Running from Source
 You can install and run `giftless` from source: